dell/csi-powerflex/helm/README.md

 # Dell EMC PowerFlex Helm Chart for Kubernetes

-For detailed installation instructions, look in the product install [documention](https://dell.github.io/storage-plugin-docs/docs/installation/helm/powerflex/)
+For detailed installation instructions, look in the product install [documention](https://dell.github.io/storage-plugin-docs/docs/installation/helm/powerflex/).
+Please make sure that you have ssh keys set up between the master and worker nodes, otherwise the install will break.

 The general outline is: